 This material combines the best of both polyester and canvas.
 At its base, it is simply polyester.
 But the difference is that the plastic threads of the polyester are woven into a crisscross formation much like how cotton is woven into canvas material.

 While it is not as durable as actual canvas, it is substantially more durable than “regular” polyester.
-You can often find 300 denier polyester canvas, a thickness which maintains the lightweight nature of polyester while providing extra toughness.
+You can often find 300 denier polyester canvas, a thickness that maintains the lightweight nature of polyester while providing extra toughness.
 It still possesses the weaknesses of polyester in that it is not very breathable and not particularly waterproof on its own.
 But it will provide a stronger and longer-lasting option than a plain polyester cover.

 If you give thought to where your grill is going to stay, it makes it easier to determine what type of material to use for your BBQ cover.
 The cost, durability, and accessibility of grill covers help in the determination, but ultimately the decision comes down to the best type of protection your grill needs in its environment.
 The good news is that all of these materials can extend the life of your grill substantially.
 Whatever type you pick from this list, your grill will thank you for remembering to keep it protected so that it can take care of you at your next barbecue.